 First, the WPT1 aims to ensure integration of biodiversity conservation and sustainable development in the Carpathian region.
 To do this, it reconciles and links the conservation of biological/landscape diversity to sustainable local socio-economic development.
 Specifically, it supports the local communities in their protected areas related operations.
 In general, this contributes to the development of local sustainable tourism practices and improves the overall communications background between the local stakeholders.

 Second, the the WPT1 also serves as a great platform for transnational cooperation and networking in the protection of biodiversity.
 Under the WPT1, there are 3 multinational expert groups (Thematic Transnational Task Forces, TTTFs).
-The TTTF on biodiversity and landscape conservation is the one that is highly involved in the Centralparks activities.
-It includes project partner representatives and external experts from 7 countries.
+All TTFs are highly involved in the Centralparks activities.

 Draft Carpathian strategy for enhancing biodiversity and landscape conservation